pasicist/16610G-Override/README.md

-# 16610G-16610K-Override
+# 16610G-Override
-Code projects for the 16610G and 16610K team for the override season.
+Code projects for 16610G Good Gravy for the override season.